 June 1, 2020

-A Guide on How to Back Up and Recover Office 365 SharePoint Sites
+How to Back Up and Recover Office 365 SharePoint Sites

 SharePoint for Office 365 allows users to store files and other documents in a single place in the cloud, access the files from anywhere, and collaborate by simultaneously editing and exchanging these documents and other files.
 SharePoint Online is an online portal that can be accessed via a web browser by users for collaboration.
 Many users want to migrate SharePoint to Office 365 due to ease of deployment and configuring Office 365 SharePoint.